katiaviene/project_etl/README.md

 ## Features

 - Fetch Google Trends data using SerpApi
-- Fully configurable via a YAML file
+- Configurable via a YAML file
 - Normalize API results into a flat structure for analysis or storage
+- Validates data
 - Predict future search volume using linear regression
 - Supports PostgreSQL (or any SQLAlchemy-compatible DB)